What to do in Raleigh for July 4th, 2022 (+ where to see fireworks)

 Mudcats for America Fireworks

-The Mudcats for America fireworks series returns to Five County Stadium for Independence Weekend beginning on Friday, July 1 and continuing on both Saturday, July 2 and Sunday, July 3 with post-game fireworks following each of the games.
+The Mudcats for America fireworks series returns to Five County Stadium for Independence Day on July 4.
+They play more games from July 5-9, with fireworks on Friday the 7th.

 Go Fishing